 The first portion of the trail is relatively easy and leads to hidden pools and splashing waterfalls — magical spots in our high desert environment.
 Beyond the developed trail, more rigorous trails lead into the Gila Wilderness.
 Consult with the Forest Service before venturing beyond the Catwalk trail area.

 The Catwalk Recreation Area is a day-use area and is open from sunrise to sunset.
 A parking fee of $3.00 per vehicle is paid at a self-pay station in the parking lot.
 Camping is available elsewhere in the Glenwood area.

 ABOUT THE CATWALK

-Whitewater Canyon, site of the famous Catwalk, was a central point in the mining history of this area.
+Whitewater Canyon, the site of the famous Catwalk, was a central point in the mining history of this area.
 The town called both Graham and Whitewater grew up around a mill built by John T. Graham in 1893 and lived less than 10 years.
 All that remains to mark the spot is part of the mill walls still clinging to the west side of the canyon near the entrance to The Catwalk.
-The mines above the canyon were worked from their discover in 1889 until 1942 (Billy the Kid's stepfather, William Antrim, was a blacksmith at Graham).
+The mines above the canyon were worked from their discovery in 1889 until 1942 (Billy the Kid's stepfather, William Antrim, was a blacksmith at Graham).

 The Helen Mining Company was first to develop 13 claims about 4 miles upstream from the mill which could not be built closer to the mines because of the rough, narrow canyon.
 A 3 mile long, 4" metal pipeline provided a continuous water supply to the town and its electric generator.
-Although a larger 18" pipeline was built in 1897 to run a big, new generator, the present day Catwalk follows the route of the original line.
+Although a larger 18" pipeline was built in 1897 to run a big, new generator, the present-day Catwalk follows the route of the original line.

 Pipe used in the water line was delivered to the site on wagons drawn by teams of up to 40 horses.
 Ore was pulled down the mountain to an ore chute on the ridge just above the mill by smaller teams.